Forest School Behaviour Policy

 Exclusion from forest school.

-This may happen if the needs and safety of the group are affected by an individual’s repetitive unsafe behaviour.
+This may happen if the needs and safety of the group are affected by an individual’s repetitive unsafe behaviour monitored over a period of time.
+This decision discussed with all involved.

 Child protection and safeguarding policy.